 Is there a resort fee?

 There’s no standard for what a resort fee includes.
-In some cases, a resort fee may cover your parking and/or in-room Wi-Fi.
-At another it could include your shuttle to and from Disneyland.
-Verify beforehand so you know exactly what your resort fee covers if you choose a hotel that charges one.
+In some cases, a resort fee may cover your parking or in-room Wi-Fi.
+Elsewhere, it could include your shuttle to and from Disneyland.

 Am I guaranteed a non-smoking/smoking room?